 Rescue and Predatory Home Mortgage Fraud

 In early 2014 what seems another mortgage fraud was uncovered.
 Mississippi is one of the lowest educational levels in the United States.
 People in Mississippi often operate on trust more than by understanding what they are signing.
 They are very susceptible to frauds and scams, especially in hard times, like when they are facing foreclosure.
-It is common for a scam to claim they will service the loan and make payments for you to save your home and credit.
-It is also common to have someone ask to Deed your home to them and they will promise to lease the home back to you often with an option to buy back the house later.
+It is common for frauds to claim they will service the loan and make payments for you to save your home and credit.
+It is also common to have someone ask to Deed your house to them.
+They will promise to lease the house back to you often with an option to buy back the house later.
 Below is just one more example of how big this can get.

 William Dickenson, a Jackson Mississippi man, was indicted on Bankruptcy fraud during the mortgage crisis of 2008-2012.
 The allegations are he serviced mortgage loans through his company and then left the country with the money for the mortgage payments with over $9 million.
 Essentialy what Dickenson did was to take the mortgage payments from persons and payments for foreclosure prevention.
 He failed to pay any mortgages and the properties were then sold for non payment.
 He delayed the foreclosures for an extended period but left the country to Panama with the two years of mortgage payments from thousands of home owners in Mississippi.

 Even after the fraud was discovered Community Home Financial Services advised homeowners to send payments to a Las Vegas address which was forwarded to Costa Rica and later a Miami address.
 This fraud is just one example of how easily and often rescue and predatory home mortgage fraud happens.
 There are some options the homeowner has to save their home.

 How to save your home